Divad614/Calculator_JS/README.md

-# Calculator
+# Calculator App

-Calculator App
+### About:

 An HTML Based Calculator App, that use javascript to calculate the value shown on the input.

-It is based on the Microsoft Calculator on the Windows operating system.
+My inspiration came from the  Microsoft Calculator on the Windows operating system, it is very similar in design but the functionality differs.

-Features:
+### Features:

 1.)
 It has BODMAS built into it and can use brackets in a equation.
 2.)
 It can use keypresses as well as button clicks.